danielecr/urocket-http-stage/README.md

 And simpler is better, but a kind of ProcessDriver should be writed ad hoc, that plugs well in tokio async.

 https://docs.rs/cgroups-rs/0.3.4/cgroups_rs/cgroup_builder/index.html

+Looking at this, the options provided by cgroups_rs is:

+1. create the control group
+2. create the `Child` process
+3. insert the created `Child` into the created controlgroup

+Anyway this sequence should be quick enough.

+Another option is to use https://docs.rs/controlgroup/latest/controlgroup/ that look less maintained, or implement trait that extends `std::process::Command`, but I do not think it changes too much.

+Also things get complicated with hierarchical cgroups and the option to insert the process::id() into a main cgroups, then create cgroups based on a kind policy